 - Assist the client with implementing and finalizing the buy.

 Wrapping Up Electricity Procurement

 Based on experience, electricity procurement done wrong will lead to higher (than they should be) electricity supply prices (up to 25%), increased business risk, and significant cost leakage.

 Using best-in-class electricity procurement practices, businesses will buy electricity the way the best aligns to their business.
-They will reduce costs from buying electricity from the lowest priced & best-valued supplier that best fits.
+Moreover, they will reduce costs from buying electricity from the lowest priced & best-valued supplier that best fits.
 Also, they will better decide when to buy with the right information.

 For those using or considering using a broker for electricity procurement, read the following: